 - Where the processing is in our legitimate interests (or those of a third party) and these are not overridden by your fundamental rights and interests.

-We do not generally rely on consent as a legal basis for processing your personal data unless it is in relation to sending direct marketing communications to you through email or text message.
-Where your opt in consent is given for marketing purposes, you can withdraw that consent at any time by contacting us at firstname.lastname@example.org.
+We do not generally rely on consent as a legal basis for processing your personal data.
+Where your opt in consent is given for marketing purposes, you can withdraw that consent at any time by contacting us at email@example.com

 We use information held about you in the following ways: